How to Holistically Monitor Mobile Release Health and Run Better Rollouts

 Android’s approach to staged rollouts is both more flexible and more manual than Apple’s.
 You can set the percentage of users to any (non-zero) number you’d like, but there’s no concept of a schedule, meaning you have to manually increase the percentage yourself by going into Play Console and editing a number in a little textbox for each and every increment, each and every release.

 As with Apple, you can both halt and accelerate rollouts, either by simply leaving the rollout percentage where it is or increasing it to 100%.
 But manually managing rollouts can be a lot of work.
 Ideally, start by automating a scheduled rollout on the Google side so that’s not a daily chore.
-And for both platforms, you could look to tie automations into your health metrics that can halt an unhealthy rollout, or accelerate a healthy one—no human intervention required.
+And for both platforms, you could look to tie into your health metrics that can halt an unhealthy rollout, or accelerate a healthy one—no human intervention required.

 Roll out each new feature slowly

-It’s worth noting that the same phased or staged approach can be adopted one level down at the feature level using feature flags.
+It’s worth noting that the same phased or staged approach can be adopted one level down at the feature level using .
 By wrapping specific areas of code in feature flags, you can ship new changes that are initially invisible to your user base, then slowly increase the exposure on a defined schedule.
 The considerations covered above remain the same: Think about the impact of your sample sizes and monitor app health and relevant KPIs as you roll the feature out.

 “Shift left” by monitoring app health pre-production

 It takes some work to set up and maintain robust dogfooding, alpha, or beta programs, and it requires correctly instrumenting and surfacing health monitoring in pre-production environments.
 But if you are able to get pre-release versions into enough hands and monitor pre-release health comprehensively, it can be an especially good way to catch issues before they have any significant negative impact.
-File this strategy under “shift left,” a philosophy that suggests you move all forms of quality assurance earlier (leftwards) in the development and release lifecycle.
+File this strategy under “,” a philosophy that suggests you move all forms of quality assurance earlier (leftwards) in the development and release lifecycle.

 Take action on crash rates and performance

 The most obvious kinds of problems to keep an eye on have to do with stability and performance.
 Not only are these often the most straightforward to measure and track, but they also have a very direct impact on users and your business.
-In an internal study, Google found that 50% of one-star user reviews mention crashes.
-Research by Wayfair, the popular ecommerce giant, showed that users who experience a crash in their app generate 7% less revenue.
+In an , Google found that 50% of one-star user reviews mention crashes. by , the popular ecommerce giant, showed that users who experience a crash in their app generate 7% less revenue.
 Quite simply, if users don’t have a good experience in your app, they’ll stop spending time and money in it.
 They might even uninstall it.

 Monitoring stability and performance all starts with your app’s crash (or crash-free) rate, which can be measured in terms of the number of users experiencing crashes or the number of sessions in which crashes occur.
 Which one to track depends on the kind of app you ship and typical usage patterns.
 For example, apps with many short or important interactions (think gaming or fintech) might be better monitored with a focus on crash-free sessions, whereas crash-free users can be more appropriate for apps with a slower pace or a more sticky user base.
 In practice, mature teams will generally track both metrics and try to keep them above 99.9%.